ezeoleaf/awesome-golang-repositories/README.md

 [jsonassert](https://github.com/kinbiko/jsonassert): A Go test assertion library for verifying that two representations of JSON are semantically equal
 [sql2struct](https://github.com/idoubi/sql2struct): A developer-friendly tool for transfering sql statement to go struct.
 [go-crude-rest-api-example](https://github.com/KeithAlt/go-crude-rest-api-example): A W.I.P. crude but simple Go REST API example created with a variety of popular libraries & frameworks for those learning Go API architecture.
 [directoryscanner](https://github.com/kangaroos-are-cool/directoryscanner): A go module for scanning directories for sensitive information (or anything you'd like really)
+[grvemu](https://github.com/kinpoko/grvemu): RISC-V emulator for CLI written in Go.